Women in Vedic Culture

 Also, out of love the goddess took the form of Mahishasuramardini, or the one who destroyed the dark demon known as Mahishasura.
 She was generated out of the anger and potency of Vishnu, Shiva, Brahma, and others, and was the combination of their powers.
 They could not defeat the demon, but the goddess could.
 Symbolically, Durga can destroy the demonic darkness of the mode of ignorance and the quality of laziness within each of us.

-Another example is when Durga expressed her love and care to the Gods and humanity by manifesting herself from her side as Kaushika Durga, also called Ambika.
+Another example is when Durga expressed her love and care to the Devas and humanity by manifesting herself from her side as Kaushika Durga, also called Ambika.
 By her beauty she attracted the demons Shumba and Nishumba to her.
 Thus, they would not disturb the rest of creation.
 Then from her forehead she manifested herself as the dark goddess Kali who killed all the disturbing demons in that episode.
 In this way, through love the Divine feminine potency takes on forms to alleviate powerful disturbances in the universe and within us.

-Out of love also the Divine feminine potency manifests as Srimati Radharani, the consort of Lord Sri Krishna.
-One of her many names is Janagati, which means the goddess of all goddesses.
+Out of love also the Divine feminine potency manifests as Srimati Radharani, the consort and highest devotee of Lord Sri Krishna.
+One of Her many names is Janagati, which means the Goddess of all goddesses.
 She is the origin of the divine feminine love and beauty, and the epitome of devotion to the Supreme Being.
 Thus, from the ideal spiritual world, we can see Her divine reflection mirrored here in this relative world in all that is feminine, beautiful and pure.
 By being conscious and aware of such qualities, we can perceive the spiritual dimension pervading and flowing throughout this temporary material universe.
 Thus, we recognize the very qualities of the Divine Persons from whom they originate in the spiritual world.
-We humans are but limited reflected forms of the Divine Couples who reside in original existence.
+We humans are but limited reflected forms of the Divine Couples who reside in the higher existence.
 This is why the Vedic tradition placed much value in honoring and worshiping the Divine feminine nature along with the masculine–one without the other is incomplete.
 This is one of the unique traits that distinguishes Vedic culture from others.

 Examples in Vedic history have shown that all women should be respected and honored for the potential and talent they can provide to keep the family together, as well as bare and raise children, but also for the many women who have taken up the cause to preserve, protect and carry on the spiritual standards found in Vedic culture.
+Examples of this will follow next.

 This shows that we should not diminish the potential that women have to be strong advocates of the Vedic principles.
 We should not discriminate and think that women have less to offer.
 It is not one’s sex that will determine one’s strength and character to help champion the Vedic cause.